 If you would like to take a deeper look at the gallery exhibit and read the accompanying scholar’s essays that set Kington stories in historical and geographical contexts, please consider purchasing a Sewing in Kingston catalog!

-The Sewing in Kingston digital companion was curated by Victoria Berrios, Maggie Curtin, Hannah Diamond, Sarah Gordon, Sarah Litvin, and Sydney Maresca in 2019-2022.
+The Sewing in Kingston digital companion was curated by Victoria Berrios, Maggie Curtin, Hannah Diamond, Sarah Gordon, Sarah Litvin, Sydney Maresca, and Ami Vigilante in 2019-2022.
 With thanks to Mike Rice at Net Prophet for his assistance coding the Sewing in Kingston Stories Map.